 There’s no magic trick to mounting an antenna to your eave or strapping it to the chimney.
 Point it in the right general direction, ground it properly, and run the cable inside.
 There’s nothing more to it.
 Of course, all those tasks are a lot harder when it’s -20 degrees out and snowing “like a mother.”
 That’s precisely the wrong time to put up an antenna.
 The right time to put up an antenna?
 When the temperatures are mild, the days relatively long, and you have a little time before the holiday rush.
 Why put it off.

-That’s right, friends, autumn is antenna season and when winter comes you’ll be kicking yourself if you don’t get things squared away.
+It’s true.
+Autumn is the right time for putting up an antenna.
+When winter comes you’ll kick yourself if you haven’t done what you need.
 That’s where your friends at Solid Signal come in… take a look at the great prices on our best antennas!
 We make it easy for you to get dozens of channels of free TV, all winter long and beyond!